Initial-boundary value problems for coupled systems of time-fractional diffusion equations

-Indeed, due to the completeness of $\cD(\cA^\ga)$, it suffices to verify that $\{\bm u^{(m)}(z)\}$ is a Cauchy sequence in $\cD(\cA^\ga)$ in any compact subset of $S$.
+Indeed, by the completeness of $\cD(\cA^\ga)$, it suffices to verify that $\{\bm u^{(m)}(z)\}$ is a Cauchy sequence in $\cD(\cA^\ga)$ in any compact subset of $S$.
 To this end, we pick $m,m'\in\BN$ ($m<m'$) and utilize the estimate \eqref{eq-est-um1} in Lemma \ref{lem-est-um} to estimate